-The school SENCOs have responsibility to ensure that the Code of Practice is followed throughout the Primary and Secondary Phases.
+The Assistant Principal (SEND) and whole school SENCOs have responsibility to ensure that the Code of Practice is followed throughout the Primary and Secondary Phases.
 The day-to-day running of the Department rests with the Primary and Secondary Phase SENCOs, Assistant SENCOs, Learning Support Manager and Resourced Provision Manager (SEND team).

 The SEND team co-ordinates the provision for individual pupils, working closely with staff, parents/carers and external agencies.
-The SENCOs provide relevant professional guidance to colleagues with the aim of securing high-quality teaching for pupils with Special Educational Needs.
+The Assistant Principal (SEND)provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for pupils with Special Educational Needs.

-Through analysis and assessment of pupils' needs, monitoring the quality of teaching, reviewing the standards of pupils' achievements and target setting, the SENCO and SEND team develops effective ways of overcoming barriers to learning and sustaining effective teaching.
+Through analysis and assessment of pupils' needs, monitoring the quality of teaching, reviewing the standards of pupils' achievements and target setting, the Assistant Principal (SEND) and SEND team develops effective ways of overcoming barriers to learning and sustaining effective teaching.

-The SENCO and SEND team liaise and collaborate with class teachers so that learning for all children is given equal priority.
+The Assistant Principal (SEND) and SEND team liaises and collaborates with class teachers so that learning for all children is given equal priority.

-The principal responsibilities for the SENCO and the SEND Leadership team include:
+The principal responsibilities for the Assistant Principal (SEND) and the SEND Leadership team include:

-- Overseeing the day-to-day operation of the SEND policy. - Co-ordinating provision for SEND pupils and reporting on progress. - Advising on the graduated approach to providing SEN support Assess, Plan, Do, Review. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Monitoring relevant SEN CPD for all staff. - Managing the Inclusion team. - Overseeing the records of all pupils with special educational needs and ensuring they are up to - Liaising with parents/carers of children with special educational needs. - Contributing to the in-service training of staff. - Being a point of contact with external agencies, especially the local authority and its support services. - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies. - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned. - Monitoring the impact of interventions provided for pupils with SEND. - To lead on the development of high-quality SEND provision as an integral part of the School Improvement Plan. - Working with the Principal and Heads of School and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) regarding reasonable adjustments and access arrangements.
+- Overseeing the day-to-day operation of the SEND policy. - Co-ordinating provision for SEND pupils and reporting on progress. - Advising on the graduated approach to providing SEN support Assess, Plan, Do, Review. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Monitoring relevant SEN CPD for all staff. - Managing the Inclusion team.

+- Overseeing the records of all pupils with special educational needs and ensuring they are up to date. - Liaising with parents/carers of children with special educational needs. - Contributing to the in-service training of staff. - Being a point of contact with external agencies, especially the local authority and its support services. - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies. - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned. - Monitoring the impact of interventions provided for pupils with SEND. - To lead on the development of high-quality SEND provision as an integral part of the School Improvement Plan. - Working with the Principal and Heads of School and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) regarding reasonable adjustments and access arrangements.